zcorpan/html-parser-book/manuscript/parser.md

     └── body
 ```

 The "in body" insertion mode is the mode that handles most of the tags in a typical document.
-Let’s see what it does with the div start tag token:
+Let's see what it does with the div start tag token:

 > A start tag whose tag name is one of: "address", "article", "aside", "blockquote", "center", "details", "dialog", "dir", "div", "dl", "fieldset", "figcaption", "figure", "footer", "header", "hgroup", "main", "menu", "nav", "ol", "p", "section", "summary", "ul"
 >